SSWConsulting/PointBank/docs/ui_mockups.md

 {% include alert.html text="Add your feedback to the UI Mockups through GitHub issues (on the left)" %}

-This is a nice view of all the UI mockups in GitHub

 {% assign screen_designs = site.static_files | where: "screen_design", true %}
 {% for mockup in screen_designs %}
   <div class="row">